scantist/user-docs/docs/en-US/Settings/Organization.md

 # {{ $frontmatter.title }}

-> Manage and customize your organization group on {{companyConfig.COMPANY_NAME}} to ensure that you have the necessary access and control over your repositories.
+> Manage and customize your organization group on {{companyConfig.APP_NAME}} to ensure that you have the necessary access and control over your repositories.

 ## Organization settings